 Yes, Condoms Do Expire & How You Store Them Matters

 Trojan condoms are there for you when it’s time to get busy.
-But it’s up to you to take care of your condoms while they’re waiting till you need them.
+But it’s up to you to take care of your condoms while they’re waiting until you need them.
 Condom Use 101 includes how to store condoms so they are within reach and ready to go when you are.
-Here’s the long and short of it.

 How Should I Store My Condoms?

 Three things are no-go’s when it comes to condom storage: moisture, sharp objects, and extreme temperatures.
 Bathrooms are not the best place to keep your condoms due to the humidity from hot showers.
 In your pocket with your keys is a no-go since the points of the keys may puncture the package and the condom.